fdietz/vue_components_book_manuscript/5-headless-components.md

 The `slot-scope` now provides `active`, `togglerProps` and `togglerEvents` and the `toggle` is gone.
 The `togglerProps` is actually not a single prop but an object with multiple props.
 Is is therefore convenient to use `v-bind` to apply all props automatically.
 Same goes for the `togglerEvents` where we have to use `v-on` instead, since these are events.

-The implementation of `Toggle` component slightly changed to pass along these new props:
+The implementation of `Toggle` component slightly changes to pass along these new props:

 ```js
 Vue.component("Toggle", {